v12venator/Debian-Hurd-Repos/README.md

 I have included the Snapshot, Unreleased, Unstable, and Experimental urls that I could find from the mailing list.

 # Please be advised that I have added [trusted=yes] to all repos to skip the gpg check of packages.
-If you are concerned with the integrity of your packages, you can remove this string from your sources.list to ensure you are receiving checked and signed packages.
+If you are concerned with the integrity of your packages, you can remove this string from your sources.list repos to ensure you are receiving checked and signed packages.